Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 ## SaaS Provision - Key Points

 - provide UI to other user to subscribe custom service/product
-- define the subscription APIs
+- define the standard subscription APIs

 ---